petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/the-clarity-story.md

 Clarity's current marketing website has also struggled to keep pace with their rapid growth.
 With a complex design interface, updating and maintaining the website requires extensive technical knowledge.
 This prevents non-technical team members with valuable company knowledge from contributing to the site.

 As a result, the website suffers from an outdated design and inconsistent brand identity that fails to reflect their innovative spirit and commitment to excellence.
-Furthermore, the lack of segmentation and other personalization capabilities has prevented them from connecting with visitors on a personal level and delivering engaging experiences. <!--ALT: They lack the tools to dynamically curate content, recommend relevant products, or offer individualized offers, preventing them from connecting with visitors on a personal level.--> This has led to an increase in bounce rates, hindering Clarity’s ability to convert online traffic.
+Furthermore, the lack of segmentation and other personalization capabilities has prevented them from connecting with visitors on a personal level and delivering engaging experiences. <!--ALT: They lack the tools to dynamically curate content, recommend relevant products, or offer individualized offers, preventing them from connecting with visitors on a personal level.--> This has led to an increase in bounce rates, hindering Clarity's ability to convert online traffic.

 ## Critical Success Factors